Statute of limitations on mortgage debt in Florida

 While there are also different circumstances that may constitute a default of the promissory note and/or mortgage, the most common type of default is when the borrower stops making mortgage payments before the mortgage loan has been paid off in full.
 Since most mortgage loans are paid monthly, the default date typically would be the payment due date of the month immediately following the month that the borrower stopped making mortgage payments.
 For example, if your mortgage payment is due by the first day of every month until the mortgage loan is paid off in full, if the last time that you made a mortgage payment was in December of 2017, the default date would be January 1, 2018.
 Five (5) years from the default date of January 1, 2018, is January 1, 2023.
 Therefore, if the mortgage lender is going to sue you to attempt to collect the loan debt allegedly owed on the Promissory Note and/or to attempt to foreclose the Mortgage and auction your property at a foreclosure sale, the mortgage lender must file the lawsuit against you no later than January 1, 2023.
 Otherwise, the mortgage lender forever loses its opportunity to sue you.

 If you have questions about the statute of limitations and how it may affect your mortgage loan, we welcome the opportunity to meet with you during a free consultation to discuss your particular circumstance.
-Loan Lawyers, LLC has helped over 5,000 South Florida homeowners and consumers with their debt problems.
+Loan Lawyers, LLC has helped over 5,000 South Florida homeowners and consumers with their debt problems and we provide exceptional foreclosure defense.
 Please do not hesitate to contact us to see how we may be able to help you.